BrainDynamicsUSYD/SpikeNet/README.md

 #### FAQ
 Q: What if I am using Windows?

 A: Sorry, you are on your own.
-Well, you can always run a Linux virtual machine on Windows.

 Q: What if I do not have Matlab or simply hate it?